theiku/prime/README.md

 ### 1.1.2 ###

 * Bug Fix: Don't print out a link if there's no title for page or post in recent-entries template.
+* Bug Fix: Sidebar not displaying correctly on search pages.

 ### 1.1.1 ###